 We foster a safe, supportive, and inclusive school climate that recognizes and celebrates students' strengths, efforts and success.
+Students are provided with both off- and on-screen learning activities designed to engage the high school learner.
 Students are duly recognized for their progress and achievement in order to promote positive student behavior and to motivate them to achieve success.
-Elementary students are recognized on a daily/weekly basis through: Academic Awards program, Class Dojo, IXL, Seesaw, Google Classroom and other online platforms, class notice boards, and school social media platform.
+High school students are recognized on a daily/weekly basis through: Class Dojo, IXL, Seesaw, Achieve3000, Google Classroom and other online platforms, class notice boards, and school social media platforms.